-A common tactic in criminal investigations consists in letting the suspects repeatedly expose their views and take advantage of potential inconsistencies in the expressed allegations to obtain admissions of guilt (or at least increase the belief of guilt in the mind of third parties such as jurors).
+A common tactic in criminal investigations consists in letting the suspects repeatedly expose their views while taking advantage of potential inconsistencies in the expressed allegations to obtain admissions of guilt.

-Game theory has devoted significant and successful effort in the modelling of strategic communication when the objectives of the informed and the uninformed parties may be misaligned as is the case in criminal investigations.
-In situations in which it would not be possible to verify (in a reasonable time-scale) what the informed party says, the corresponding literature -referred to as the literature on cheap talk- establishes that information transmission would be partial.
+Game theory has devoted significant and successful effort in the modelling of strategic communication when the objectives of the informed and of the uninformed parties may be misaligned as in criminal investigations.
+In situations in which it would not be possible to verify (in a reasonable time-scale) what the informed party says, the corresponding literature -referred to as cheap talk- establishes that information transmission would be partial.
 That is, some information held by the informed party would not be passed to the uninformed party, and in the case of sufficiently strong conflicts of interest (which may be relevant for criminal investigations) there would be no information transmission at all (see Crawford and Sobel (1982) or Green and Stokey (2007)).